-5 Memulator Accuracy
+5 Memulator validation

-This section presents two evaluations of Memulator accuracy.
-First, it shows that the Memulator accurately reflects the timings of a simulated storage device.
-Second, it shows that this timing-accuracy can translate into accurate emulation of a real storage device.
+This section presents three evaluations of the Memulator.
+First, we show that the upper bound of performance for our setup is sufficient to meet the requirements of the devices we model.
+Second, we show that the Memulator accurately reflects the timings of a simulated storage device.
+Third, we show that this timing-accuracy can translate into accurate emulation of a real storage device.